AdobeDocs/experience-platform.en/help/dashboards/query.md

 Profile dashboard insights are tied to merge policies that have been defined by your organization.
 For every active merge policy, there is a profile attribute dataset available in the data lake.

-The naming convention of these datasets is **Profile Attribute** followed by a system-generated, random alpha numeric value.
-For example: `Profile Attribute 14adf268-2a20-4dee-bee6-a6b0e34616a9`.
+The naming convention of these datasets is **Profile-Snapshot-Export** followed by a system-generated, random alpha numeric value.
+For example: `Profile-Snapshot-Export-abbc7093-80f4-4b49-b96e-e743397d763f`.

-To understand the full schema of each profile attribute dataset, you can preview and explore the datasets using the dataset viewer in the Experience Platform UI.
+To understand the full schema of each profile snapshot export dataset, you can preview and explore the datasets [using the dataset viewer](../catalog/datasets/user-guide.md) in the Experience Platform UI.

 ![](images/query/profile-attribute.png)

 #### Mapping profile attribute datasets to merge policy IDs

-Each profile attribute dataset is entitled **Profile Attribute** followed by a system-generated, random alpha numeric value.
-For example: `Profile Attribute 14adf268-2a20-4dee-bee6-a6b0e34616a9`.
+Each profile attribute dataset is entitled **Profile Snapshot Export** followed by a system-generated, random alpha numeric value.
+For example: `Profile-Snapshot-Export-abbc7093-80f4-4b49-b96e-e743397d763f`.

 This alpha numeric value is a system-generated, random string that maps to a merge policy ID of one of the merge policies created by your organization.
 The mapping of each merge policy ID to its related profile attribute dataset string is maintained in the `adwh_dim_merge_policies` dataset.